 - Discovers connections you'd miss

-- Works with documents, not just notes
+- Works with sources, not just notes

 - Zero setup time